pietrobarbiero/logic_explained_networks/README.rst

     layers = [
         torch.nn.Linear(x_train.size(1), 10),
-        torch.nn.ReLU(),
+        torch.nn.LeakyReLU(),
         torch.nn.Linear(10, 4),
-        torch.nn.ReLU(),
+        torch.nn.LeakyReLU(),
         torch.nn.Linear(4, 1),
         torch.nn.Sigmoid(),
     ]
     model = torch.nn.Sequential(*layers)

-Before training the network, we should validate the input data and the network architecture.
-The requirements are the following:
+Before training the network, we should validate the input data.

-* all the input features should be in ``[0,1]``;
+The only requirement is the following for all the input features to be in ``[0,1]``.
-* all the activation functions should be ReLUs.

 .. code:: python

     dl.validate_data(x_train)
-    dl.validate_network(model, 'relu')

 We can now train the network: